AliGunerMD/aliguner/README.md

 # aliguner
+Personal website!
-Personal website (under construction) previous WP-based website is still ongoing.
+previous WP-based website has been deleted.